CCurl/Projects/Thoughts/languages.md

 Where to start?
 Many solutions start by defining their own "virtual processor" with a corresponding ML (a VML, if you will).
 A single instruction in the VML is generally pretty simple but also abstract.

 It is usually easier to translate given Source code into a VML than it is to translate it directly into ML for a processor.
-Additionally, a VML is closer to a "real" ML than the Source.
+Additionally, a VML is closer to a "real" ML than is the Source.
 It's a step in the right direction at least.
 So when tasked with solving this problem, one might then start by designing a VML, a Syntax for the Source, and provide a way to translate the Source into that VML.
 At least that gets us closer to being able to tell the processor what the user wants it to do.

 But we are obviously not done yet, as the processor only natively understands its ML, not our VML.
 We still have a gap to close.

 ### Compilers and Interpreters:
 In a compiler-based world, a VML and Syntax for the Source is defined.
 The source is first translated into the VML.
 That VML is then transformed into the target processor's ML.
-Then the ML must be put together (linked) to some pre-written code that can set things up and kick off the ML on the given system.
+Then the ML must be put together (linked) with some pre-written code that can set things up and kick off the ML on the given system.
 Those tasks must be performed one after the other (chained together), hence the term "tool-chain".

 In an interpreter-based world, a VML and Syntax for the Source is also defined.
-But instead of other steps, the implementer provides a pre-written program that makes the system be able to load and understand (execute/interpret) the VML.
+But instead of other steps, the implementer provides a pre-written program that makes the system able to load and understand (execute/interpret) the VML.
 Hence the term "interpreter".

 On some interpreted systems (e.g. - S4 and MINT) there is no need to translate the Source at all, because the VML is human-readable, and the Source IS the VML.

-On other interpreted systems (e.g. - many Forths), the is a focus on ease of the translation, but the VML is generally not very "human-readable".
+On other interpreted systems (e.g. - many Forths), there is a focus on ease of the translation, but the VML is generally not very "human-readable".

 On compiled systems, all bets are off, and there is no way to avoid tranforming the Source into ML for the target system.